docarray/docarray/README.md

 If you come from PyTorch, you can see DocArray mainly as a way of _organizing your data as it flows through your model_.

 It offers you several advantages:

-- Express **tensors shapes in type hints**
+- Express **tensor shapes in type hints**
 - **Group tensors that belong to the same object**, e.g. an audio track and an image
 - **Go directly to deployment**, by re-using your data model as a [FastAPI](https://fastapi.tiangolo.com/) or [Jina](https://github.com/jina-ai/jina) API schema
 - Connect model components between **microservices**, using Protobuf and gRPC

 DocArray can be used directly inside ML models to handle and represent multi-modal data.
-This allows you to reason about your data using DocArray's abstractions deep inside of `nn.Module`, and provides a (FastAPI-compatible) schema that eases the transition between model training and model serving.
+This allows you to reason about your data using DocArray's abstractions deep inside of `nn.Module`, and provides a FastAPI-compatible schema that eases the transition between model training and model serving.

 To see the effect of this, let's first observe a vanilla PyTorch implementation of a tri-modal ML model: